RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

-The results demonstrate that RACA's criteria are remarkably robust to hyperparameter variations.
-For the individual-dimension criteria shown in Table \ref{tab:sensitivity_sorrybench_core_1}, the fundamental trends observed in RQ1 hold true across all tested configurations.
+The results demonstrate that RACC's criteria are remarkably robust to hyperparameter variations.
+For the individual-dimension criteria shown in Tables \ref{tab:sensitivity_sorrybench_core_1} and \ref{tab:sensitivity_orbench_core_1}, the fundamental trends observed in RQ1 hold true across all tested configurations.
 For example, regardless of the choice of $\epsilon$ for SFC, $topk$ for TKFC, or $bins$ for FIC, the coverage gain from the jailbreak suite ($S_{JA}$) consistently and substantially exceeds the gains from the expanded ($S_E$), synonym ($S_{RS}$), and invalid ($S_{RI}$) suites.
 Likewise, the replacement suites $S_{RS}^*$ and $S_{RI}^*$ consistently result in a drop in coverage, while $S_{JA}^*$ yields a gain, confirming that the criteria's ability to distinguish valuable tests from low-quality ones is not parameter-dependent.

-A similar stability is observed for the compositional criteria in Table \ref{tab:sensitivity_sorrybench_core_2}.
-SCC and PCC maintain their expected behavior across different cluster counts and distance thresholds.
-The one exception is the CBC metric, which shows some instability at a large boundary threshold ($\delta=16.0$), where the gain from the invalid suite $S_{RI}$ (+24.00\%) surpasses the gain from the expanded suite $S_E$ (+15.07\%).
-However, within the more moderate parameter ranges, it behaves as expected.
-Overall, this comprehensive analysis confirms that the core properties of the RACA framework are stable and reliable, reinforcing the validity of our findings without requiring extensive parameter optimization.
+A similar stability is observed for the compositional criteria in Tables \ref{tab:sensitivity_sorrybench_core_2} and \ref{tab:sensitivity_orbench_core_2}.
+SCC and PCC maintain their expected behavior across all tested cluster counts and distance thresholds.
+CBC also behaves as expected across moderate parameter ranges, with $S_{JA}$ consistently outperforming $S_{RS}$ and $S_{RI}$, and the replacement suites $S_{RS}^*$ and $S_{RI}^*$ yielding consistent drops.
+The AdaRACC columns further confirm that calibration-derived parameters achieve consistent alignment with expected trends across both datasets, demonstrating that RACC can self-tune without manual parameter search.
+Overall, this comprehensive analysis confirms that the core properties of the RACC framework are stable and reliable, reinforcing the validity of our findings without requiring extensive parameter optimization.